juansensio/py-template/README.md

 make test
 ```

-Tests are automattically run when you push to master.
+Your tests should be named with the termiantion `_test.py` to be recognized as tests.
+You can have tests in subfolders, but you will need an `__init__.py` file for this to work.
+Tests run automattically when you push to master using Github actions.

 ### Documentation

-The documentation is generated automatically, looking for all the files inside your module and generating documentation from docstrings using [sphinx](http://www.sphinx-doc.org/en/master/).
+The documentation is generated automatically, looking for all the files inside your library folder and generating documentation from docstrings using [sphinx](http://www.sphinx-doc.org/en/master/).
 You can generate the documentation with

 ```
 make docum